 The latter part of the error message should point you

-In my case, I was building a 64-bit application.
-Therefore I also had to change the IIS to run in
+In my case, I was indeed building a 64-bit application.
+Therefore I also had to change the IIS to run in a

 Solution: Change the IIS Express to run in 64b

 I’ll explain below, how to do this in 4 simple steps.
 Like, really simple.